 - Are motivated to continue to fine tune their diet and lifestyle behaviours in the long run to optimize their health and performance.

 How do we work with patients?

 By correcting the alignment and mobility of your spine and extremities we can strengthen your brain, nervous system, and muscles.
 We do this by using adjustments (push or pull specific areas of the spine or extremities) and muscle therapy.
-The health of the brain and nervous system are also influenced by your diet, mental stress, prolonged sitting, lack of exercise or too much exercise, infections, and environmental toxins.
+The health of the brain and nervous system are also influenced by your diet, gut problems, mental stress, prolonged sitting, lack of exercise or too much exercise, and environmental toxins.
 So sometimes we have to take a more holistic approach and use nutritional therapy, herbal medicine, supplements, stress management, detoxification, and lifestyle changes.